HamidL/RaceConditionsWeb/README.md

 ## Workings of the Application

 - The application filesystem layout structure is based on the [angular-seed][angular-seed] project.
-- There is no dynamic backend (no application server) for this application.
-Instead we fake the application server by fetching static JSON files.
+- There is a dynamic backend (application server) for this application that runs on AppEngine server.
+You can get the code on https://github.com/HamidL/RaceConditionsWeb
 - Read the _Development_ section at the end to familiarize yourself with running and developing an Angular application.